2.2.3 Living without chronic dysbiosis

 Repeat this step 2 more times - 60 and 120 minutes later.

 Overall, this allows the original biofilm breaking concoction from Step 1 around 40 minutes of travel throughout the GI tract, before being chased and diluted by the flush, reducing the impact of the biofilm breakers on the remaining length of bowel.
+It can potentially be adapted around the timing of peak gas output during a SIBO breath test, or reactivity timing to food.

 Expect some unpleasant die-off symptoms / herxheimer-style reactions, diarrhoea, nausea shortly afterwards.
 Exclusive bathroom access would be advisable for the next 12-18 hours.